Alcohol is Australia’s most widely used drug, but it can cause significant harm to people and society, especially when consumed at risky levels.

 Going to a pub, bar or other licensed premises

-If you are under 18, you are not allowed to be in a licensed premises where alcohol is served unless one or more of the following applies:
+If you are under 18, you are not allowed to be in a licensed place (such as a bar or pub)where alcohol is served unless one or more of the following applies:

 - you are with a responsible adult